eth-cscs/abcpy/doc/source/getting_started.rst

     :lines: 29-30, 33-34, 37-38
     :dedent: 4

-Now, again, we can parametrize the sampler and start sampling:
+Now, again, we can parametrize the sampler and start sampling from the posterior distribution:

 .. literalinclude:: ../../examples/backends/dummy/pmcabc_operations.py
     :language: python